-- PACE clusters are available to all GT Faculty, staff, students, and external collaborators who have been granted access by an Authorized Requester, namely a cluster "owner" or someone designated by a cluster owner.
+- PACE clusters are available to all GT Faculty, staff, students, and external collaborators who have been granted access by an Authorized Requester, namely a member of the faculty (PI) or someone designated by the PI.
 Authorized requests must be sent to email@example.com.
-In the case of account requests for the FoRCE, Hadoop and GPU clusters (as well as all future clusters that will be governed by the Faculty Governance Committee), a faculty member whose request has been approved is granted a block of time that can be shared by users identified in the submission, using this link.

 - PACE clusters are a campus resource subject to the Georgia Tech Cyber Security Policies.

 Continued Access to PACE After GT Affiliation Status Changes¶

 - Users can continue to access PACE after their status have changed (e.g. graduation, new research group, end of collaboration, etc) if approved by their PI and they have an active GT account that allows them to connect to VPN.
 Users who no longer have access to VPN can be provided with continued access to PACE after the following steps:

 - Find a sponsor with active GT credentials (generally, the PI), who can open them a guest account from passport